 Bilingual and English as a Second Language (ESL) Endorsement

 The Bilingual and English as a Second Language (ESL) endorsements are for undergraduate or graduate students who are pursuing, or who have earned, an Illinois Professional Educator License.
 The endorsements enable students to teach in a Bilingual and/or English as a Second Language setting.
-Graduate students do not need to be admitted to a degree program to take the required courses, however undergraduates must be admitted to a degree program.
+Graduate students do not need to be admitted to a degree program to take the required courses.

 The bilingual endorsement requires fluency in a language other than English.
 An additional test administered by the state must be completed in order to achieve this endorsement.

-For more information contact the Office of Student Services at 312-996-4532 or email Aria Razfar, Coordinator Bilingual and English as a Second Language (ESL), at firstname.lastname@example.org.
+For more information contact the Office of Student Services at 312-996-4532 or contact Bill Teale, Language, Literacies and Learning Program Coordinator, at firstname.lastname@example.org or Aria Razfar, Coordinator Bilingual and English as a Second Language (ESL), at email@example.com.

 Current Funded Programs